aebkea/rossprogram-website/src/pages/participants/faq.md

 The admission process is competitive.
 In 2023, about 15% of the applicants with complete applications were accepted.
 Each successful applicant has a strong high school record and exhibits excellent work on the mathematical problems that form part of the application.

-### Are scholarships available?

-The Ross Program is able to provide scholarship support to qualified students who cannot otherwise afford to attend.
-Requests for support are made after a student has been accepted to the Program.
-Various academic institutions in the applicant’s home city or state might also have available scholarships.
-In addition, some scholarship support for participation in math programs is provided by [Mu Alpha Theta](https://mualphatheta.org/summer-grants), the national high school mathematical society.
-Other scholarship opportunities are offered by the [Davidson Institute](https://davidsongifted.org) and the [Jack Kent Cooke Foundation](https://jkcf.org).

 ## Packing List Questions

 ### What do students need to bring?